yonasuriv/yonasuriv/README.md

 ## Hey!
 I'm Jonathan 🤘

-I'm a Computer Science Trainee 👨‍💻 who have a passion for cybersecurity (ethical hacking), AI, Robotics and being part of the upcoming web 3.0 with blockchain technology a.k.a the fourth industrial revolution.
+I'm a Computer Science student who have a passion for cybersecurity (ethical hacking), AI and Robotics.
+The upcoming web 3.0 with the blockchain technology is what I aim to make a change in the world. (a.k.a the fourth industrial revolution)

 I love ideas and being part of those who manage to carry them out.
 In my free time I like to do extreme sports and philosophize.

 <!--
 ### What I do